-A funeral wreath pays tribute to Police Chief Chuck Flemins.

-Harvey cited departmental changes under Flemins' administration including Citizens Police Academy, Citizens on Patrol and school-based police services, all designed to unify the department and community men, deputies and troopers paid homage to one of their own, filling the sanctuary with their uniformed presence.
+A funeral wreath pays tribute to Police Chief Chuck Flemins. calling and pursued it passion- Harvey cited departmental changes under Flemins' administration including Citizens Police Academy, Citizens on Patrol and school-based police services, all designed to unify the department and community it serves.